Lesson Plan - Get It!

 - Do you own a pair of Nike sneakers?

 Maybe you own a Nike sweatshirt or other workout gear.
-For many years, this company has dominated the industry of sporting goods, and we recognize it by that white swoosh logo.
+For many years, this company has dominated the sporting goods industry, and we recognize it by that white swoosh logo.

 Not only does Nike's trademark logo distinguish its merchandise from other similar companies, but it also prevents others from using that logo to sell items not manufactured by Nike.